A new version of 1000minds

 The PAPRIKA algorithm has been tuned up to reduce the number of trade-offs required.
 The reduction in trade-offs depends on the structure of the model and the impact is greatest for users having to make an above-average number of trade-offs.
 For surveys of the same structure as surveys you ran on the old system, you’ll notice the maximum number of trade-offs reduce and the standard deviation considerably reduce.

-The following is a survey set up in the new version of 1000minds for helping you to choose a breed of cat!
-This neatly demonstrates many of the new features discussed above.
+The following link is to a conjoint analysis survey set up in the new version of 1000minds for helping you to choose a breed of cat as a pet!
+This light-hearted example neatly demonstrates many of the new features discussed above from a survey participant’s perspective.

 To get started, create an account on app.1000minds.com here: